Internet-of-People/iop-profile-server/docs/CA-Locating-Service-Port.md

 in the response and this will allow the client to calculate the network identifier as the network identfiers are equal to `SHA256(publicKey)`.

-Once a client obtains the mapping of server roles to TCP ports from the server using `ListRolesRequest`, it should save the whole information for later use again.
+Once a client obtains the mapping of server roles to TCP ports from the server using `ListRolesRequest`, it should save the whole information for later use.

-If the client later fails to connect to the profile server's non customer port, the first thing to resolve the situation should be to try to connect to its primary port and use `ListRolesRequest` again to get the current port mapping information.
+If the client later fails to connect to the profile server's non customer port, the first way to resolve this situation is to try to connect to its primary port and use `ListRolesRequest` again to get the current port mapping information.

 If the connection to the primary port fails as well, this can be either because the primary port has changed, or that profile server is offline